 When malicious activity is detected by the BitNinja network, it tracks the activity back to a source IP, and adds it to the greylist, meaning BitNinja treats it as suspicious.
 BitNinja then blocks traffic from that IP until its user indicates that they are not a bot or malicious actor.
 Often, however, the IP user has unwittingly been serving malicious requests without even knowing it, such as through an undiscovered malware infection.

 This system enables BitNinja to quickly identify and block malicious traffic, and to reverse blocks on legitimate traffic.

 Is threat information-sharing safe?

 Because the information shared on the BitNinja network is filtered and analyzed in the cloud, no identifiable information from the targeted server is shared.
 An organization suffering an attack contributes limited data to the network, relating to the threat and its source IP, but not the target, to protect other BitNinja customers.
 This means organizations incur no additional risk from threat-sharing; only the benefit.

 If BitNinja protects against 99% of attacks, what’s the other 1%?

 Even the most advanced threat protection technology does not guarantee security.
 Cybersecurity professionals refer to threat “layers,” and many popular security tools protect only the network layer.
 BitNinja also protects the server layer, which is part of how it protects against so many threats, but there are other layers as well.
 Organizations can also suffer breaches due to vulnerabilities at the physical and personnel layers.
 Security best practices and awareness are still necessary, and no technology can protect against bad habits like leaving a password written on a piece of paper beside the computer.

-BitNinja is one of the cutting-edge technologies KnownHost leverages to keep its customers’ hosted IT systems secure and performing optimally, and is included with all KnownHost Managed WordPress packages.
+BitNinja is one of the cutting-edge technologies to keep its customers’ hosted IT systems secure and performing optimally.